pargsoft/_v2k4-Career-Mod/README.md

 __MORALE__

 - Adopted a more Football Manager style of morale having game time
-- Reserve/Young players are really happy about beingthat is more game by game oriented than league position
+- Reserve/Young players are now happier from being selected once or twice
-- Only first 11 players get irritated by not  played
+- Only first 11 players get irritated by not being selected
-- Wage expectation has been risen to have players act more like their real conterparts (greedy & overpaid)
+- Wage expectation has been risen to have players act more like their real conterparts (greedy & overpaid, causes starting morale to be low, dont worry)

 ---------------------------
 training_progress.ini